WA105/Analysis/Event-track-selection/HighwayAlgorithm/README.md

 * maximum number of tracks in event: 10000000 (effectively infinity)

 ## Contacts ##
 For every question about the algorithm contact <a href="mailto:caspar.maria.schloesser@cern.ch" target="_blank"> caspar.maria.schloesser@cern.ch </a>.
-For questions about the job submission and the environment creation contact For any question contact: <a href="mailto:andrea.scarpelli@cern.ch" target="_blank"> andrea.scarpelli@cern.ch </a>
+For questions about the job submission and the environment creation contact: <a href="mailto:andrea.scarpelli@cern.ch" target="_blank"> andrea.scarpelli@cern.ch </a>